Physics Unlimited's inaugural team-based Explorer Competition

 and Malin Stanescu

-, for their tireless efforts in grading all of your works.
+, for their tireless efforts in grading all of the competitors' works.

 Best of luck in your academic pursuits!